-

 8. Stay Updated with Emerging Technologies

 Why it's essential: The data landscape is ever-changing.
 New tools, platforms, and approaches are constantly being developed.
+I personally check websites like Producthunt to see new emerging technologies.

 Practising the skill: Participate in the BA and data communities.
 Take advantage of workshops, webinars, and conferences.
 Subscriptions to sites such as Towards Data Science or Data Science Central can also be beneficial.